Imaniac230/biometric-experiments/README.md

 If Bluetooth is disabled `sudo systemctl disable hciuart` may need to be run as well.
 Also see `check_config.sh`.

-Make sure the `UART_BAUD_RATE` parameter is corresponding to the sensor configuration (57600 is the default sensor setting).
+Make sure the `UART_BAUD_RATE` parameter in `r503_fingerprint.h` is corresponding to the actual sensor configuration (57600 is the default sensor setting).

-Run a simple demo with `sudo ./demorun.sh`.
+Run a simple demo with `sudo ./rundemo.sh`.

+To make a shared external library usable in Python run `./makesharedlib.sh`.